n8dogg59/quiz-challenge/README.md

 # Code Quiz Challenge

 ## Purpose
-Develop a quiz to text the users knowledge of javaScript fundamentals.
-Keep the users score then list that in order on a high score page.
+Develop a quiz to test the users knowledge of javaScript fundamentals.
+Keep the user's score then list that in order on a high score page.

 ## Features
 * From the homepage the user will be able to either start the quiz or see the scores on the high score page.